Ph.D. in Community College Leadership

 Applicants also upload supplemental materials including:

-- Three (3) letters of recommendation.
-At least one letter must come from a professor or an individual who describes the applicant's academic performance and writing ability.
-Letters from senior-level leaders that endorse the applicant's leadership potential are encouraged.
-Applicants will enter the emails for references in the online system, and references will be emailed a link to upload a letter of recommendation on letterhead and complete the online reference form.
+• Provide three (3) letters of recommendation.
+At least one letter must come from an individual can describe the applicant's academic performance and writing ability.
+Letters from senior-level leaders that endorse the applicant's leadership potential are encouraged

 The GRE is not required to apply to the program.
 Email us at ccl@odu.edu if we can help you at any time throughout your application process.

-The admissions committee composed of program faculty will review all applications then will select applicants for an interview via phone with the committee or committee member(s).
-Interviews will be used to determine final admissions decisions.
+The admissions committee composed of program faculty will review all applications and may select applicants for an interview via phone with the committee or committee member(s).